vanchKong/VitePressCN/docs/config/app-configs.md

 `transformHtml` is a build hook to transform the content of each page before saving to disk.

 ::: warning
 Don't mutate anything inside the `ctx`.
-Also, modifying the html content may cause hydration problems in runtime.
+Also, modifying the html content may cause [hydration( HTML添加交互的过程)](https://blog.csdn.net/qq_41800366/article/details/117738916) problems in runtime.
 :::

 ```ts